An appeal is the process by which a person can challenge the decision made by a judge.

 2.1 Preparing your appeal

-You start an appeal by completing a Notice of Appeal (attaching a copy of the orders being appealed).
+You start an appeal by completing and filing a Notice of Appeal (attaching a copy of the orders being appealed).
 The notice must be typed or printed clearly and must state:

 - If you are applying for leave to appeal, the facts relied on in support of the application.